schmelczer/great-ai/docs/reference/utilities.md

 ## Composable parallel processing

-Because both [threaded_parallel_map][great_ai.utilities.parallel_map.threaded_parallel_map.threaded_parallel_map] and [parallel_map][great_ai.utilities.parallel_map.parallel_map] have a streaming interface, it is easy to compose them and end up with, for example, a process for each CPU core with its own thread-pool or event-loop.
+Because both [threaded_parallel_map][great_ai.utilities.parallel_map.threaded_parallel_map.threaded_parallel_map] and [parallel_map][great_ai.utilities.parallel_map.parallel_map.parallel_map] have a streaming interface, it is easy to compose them and end up with, for example, a process for each CPU core with its own thread-pool or event-loop.
 Longer pipelines are also easy to imagine.
 The chunking methods help in these compositions.

 For more info, check-out [the scraping guide](/how-to-guides/scraping).